 The respondent recalled, “We started running and we heard dogs coming behind us and then they started biting us.”

-The three dogs were black German Shepherds like the one below.
+The three dogs were described as black German Shepherds.

 Then the officers made the men walk ten minutes—still barefoot—to the cars.
 They had to put their shoes and jackets in their backpacks, which they were forced to carry and then put in the backseat of a black car that had “police” written on it.
 The dogs were loaded into the trunk of this car as well.
-The men were put in the trunk of the other car—a green jeep with Bulgarian writing on it.
-The respondent recognized the cars as like those in the following pictures.
+The men were put in the trunk of the other car— described as a green jeep with Bulgarian writing on it.

 He estimated that it measured around two by three meters.